Skip to content

 International Students Who Need a Student Visa

-To meet the on-campus requirement, you study with us in the summer, completing at a minimum the three-week capstone.
+To meet the on-campus requirement, you choose the Standard option and study with us in the summer, completing the 3-week capstone.
 You can easily request an I-20 for the F-1 student visa through Harvard Summer School.
 For more information, see the important visa information on International Student Study Options.

 Admissions and Getting Started